Abyods-cd/rbnb/README.md

 ## Development Log
 20/08/2024: Create app and did some initial setup.

-21/08/2024: Header and Footer done, use local iconData.json file to test Home Page's items' display.
+21/08/2024: Header and Footer done, used local iconData.json file to test Home Page's items' display.